OPS-E2E-PPE/VBA-Docs/api/Office.ScopeFolder.Name.md

  Set sf = SearchScopes.Item(1).ScopeFolder
  strScopeFolder = sf.Name

- MsgBox ("The name of the folder that will be searched is " &amp; strScopeFolder)
+ MsgBox ("The name of the folder that will be searched is " & strScopeFolder)

 ```